~the 2nd in a series of articles~

 - The Golden Horseshoe by Frances B. Gunter is a fictionalized mystery that sends a group of youth on a mysterious quest.
 As a result, the reader learns about important historical events.
 Your student may not realize this is a history book as they get caught up in the story!

 - Historical Atlas of West Virginia by Frank S. Riddel

 - West Virginia Yesterday and Today, by Phil and Boyd Stutler Conley, is an older textbook.

 - West Virginia Encyclopedia, by Ken Sullivan, is also available online.
 They have a great guide for teachers with a list of relevant articles.

-- The West Virginia Cultural Center offers online resources that would be an invaluable addition as you teach your student about West Virginia history!
+The West Virginia Cultural Center offers online resources that would be an invaluable addition as you teach your students about West Virginia history including quizzes!